 While it may be a byproduct of salvation, the truth is Christianity is not about people behaving better and doing more, but rather it’s about dead people getting life.
 It’s about having once been dead in Adam and now being made alive in Christ.
 You see the problem was not that our behavior stunk, but rather that we were dead to God and alive to sin.
 All through the bible we never see the solution to our separation from God as being about improving our performance or sinning less, but rather the bible tells us what we needed was life.
 Life in Christ.

-Jesus said “I came that you would have life”.
-Jesus said “I am the life”.
-Jesus told Nicodemus the he would not see the kingdom of God unless he was “born again” as He referred to the new Spiritual life as being the only way to God.
+Jesus said, “I came that you would have life”.
+Jesus said, “I am the life”.
+Jesus told Nicodemus he would not see the kingdom of God unless he was “born again” as He referred to the new Spiritual life as being the only way to God.